United States Joint Intelligence Community Council

 The Joint Intelligence Community Council (JICC) assists the Director of National Intelligence (DNI) in implementing a joint, unified national intelligence effort to protect national and homeland security and advise the DNI on setting requirements, managing finances, establishing uniform intelligence policies, and monitoring and evaluating performance of the Intelligence Community.

 Establishment

-The Intelligence Reform and Terrorism Prevention Act of 2004 established the Joint Intelligence Community Council as an Executive oversight body to the Intelligence Community.
-The JICC meets semiannually.
+The Intelligence Reform and Terrorism Prevention Act of 2004 established the Joint Intelligence Community Council as the most senior executive body managing the Intelligence Community.
+The JICC typically meets semiannually.
 To see a copy of the JICC's first meeting in pdf format, click here.

 Membership

 The Director of National Intelligence chairs the Joint Intelligence Community Council.
 Other members of the oversight body include: